oliviernam/DevOps-Training-intermediate/cloud-azure/pipelining.md

 `>>>`

 This command is in preview.
 It may be changed/removed in a future release.
-We need to create a Personal Access Token to communicate with GitHub.
-A new PAT with scopes (admin:repo_hook, repo, user) will be created.
-You can set the PAT in the environment variable (AZURE_DEVOPS_EXT_GITHUB_PAT) to avoid getting prompted.

-Enter your GitHub username (leave blank for using already generated PAT): `YOUR GITHUB USERNAME`

-Enter your GitHub password: `YOUR GITHUB PASSWORD`

-Confirm Enter your GitHub password: `YOUR GITHUB PASSWORD`

-Created new personal access token with scopes (admin:repo_hook, repo, user).
-Name: AzureDevopsCLIExtensionToken_20200811T121603345744 You can revoke this from your GitHub settings if thepipeline is no longer required.

-Enter a service connection name to create? `azure_connection`

 Which template do you want to use for this pipeline?